MCP Server (podscape-mcp)

 Available Tools

-podscape-mcp exposes 25 tools across three categories.
+podscape-mcp exposes 37 tools across four categories.

 Read-only tools (15)